Hamilton railway station, New Zealand: History

 Traffic grew steadily, as shown in the graph and table below.

+Name

+As noted above, the station has had several names.
+For Te Huia it is called Frankton, to distinguish it from Rotokauri, the other station in Hamilton used by that train to Auckland.
+Kiwirail uses Hamilton Kirikiriroa Frankton Station, to describe their Northern Explorer train stop.

 Services

 In 2009, the canopy over platform 1 (NIMT) was reduced in length.
 The ECMT carries no passenger services and its platform (platform 2) is used infrequently by excursion trains.

 The station is currently served by the Te Huia service to Auckland Strand station using refurbished SA and SD coaches.

-Previous services include the Kaimai Express and Geyserland Express railcars to Tauranga and Rotorua (Koutu) respectively, which were cancelled in 2002, and the overnight Northerner, which ceased operation in 2004 under Toll Rail.
-The Northern Explorer stopped at the station until 2021 as did The Overlander until 2012.
+Previous services include the Kaimai Express and Geyserland Express railcars to Tauranga and Rotorua (Koutu) respectively, which were cancelled in 2002, and the overnight Northerner, which ceased operation in November 2004 under Toll Rail.
+The Overlander stopped at the station until on 24 June 2012, until the Northern Explorer succeeded it.

-The Waikato Connection commuter service to Auckland ran in 2000 and 2001.
+The Waikato Connection commuter service to Auckland ran in June 2000 and October 2001.